Feeding Your Newborn

-Babies younger than 4 to 6 months should be fed only breast milk or infant formula.
+Babies younger than 6 months should be fed only breast milk or infant formula.
 Around 6 months of age, you can gradually introduce solid foods.

 Do not give your baby any milk other than breast milk or infant formula until he or she is 1 year of age.
 Cow's milk does not contain the amount of fat and iron that very young babies need to grow and develop properly.
 Also, cow's milk may contain too much protein for young babies.